America's most beautiful lakes, ranked

 22. Lake Coeur d'Alene, Idaho

 Carved from the landscape by glaciers during the last ice age, Lake Coeur d'Alene dazzles today's visitors just as much as it did 19th-century pioneers.
-Marinas, campgrounds, swimming areas, jet ski rentals and seaplane hangars dot its 135-mile (217km) shoreline, with the classic mountain-and-forest backdrop that tourists expect from the Pacific Northwest.
-Anglers will find plenty to like, as will golfers – thanks to the Coeur d'Alene Resort's golf course and its famous floating green.

 21. Lake Champlain, Vermont and New York

 Did you know that Vermont has the world's oldest coral reef?
-We didn't either, but the 450-million-year-old Chazy Fossil Reef, which spans three of Lake Champlain's islands, is certified by Guinness World Records as the most ancient on Earth.
-It's not much to look at these days, however, so visitors to the lake tend to cycle its lush shores, sample the fruits of nearby wineries and relax on its undeveloped isles.
+The 450-million-year-old Chazy Fossil Reef, which spans three of Lake Champlain's islands, is certified by Guinness World Records as the most ancient on Earth.

 20. Redfish Lake, Idaho

-Redfish Lake, part of Sawtooth National Forest, is named for the huge quantities of sockeye salmon that used to arrive here after a 900-mile (1,448km) migration from the Pacific Ocean.
+Redfish Lake, part of Sawtooth National Forest, is named for the huge quantities of sockeye salmon that used to arrive here after a 900-mile migration from the Pacific Ocean.
 Sadly, that number has now drastically dwindled, but the water’s placid surface remains a flawless mirror for the Sawtooth Mountains.

 19. Lake Santeetlah, North Carolina

-Surrounded by the Nantahala National Forest on most of its 76-mile (122km) shoreline, Lake Santeetlah is an aquatic island of serenity, cut off from the rest of the state and the world.
-In the shadow of the Great Smoky Mountains, its soothing waters are perfect for fishing, boating or swimming, while the surrounding woodland hides campsites and 200 miles (322km) of trails.
-Wildlife-watchers should look out for beavers, otters, eagles and hawks.
+In the shadow of the Great Smoky Mountains, its soothing waters are perfect for fishing, boating, or swimming, while the surrounding woodland hides campsites and 200 miles of trails.
+Wildlife-watchers should look out for beavers, otters, eagles, and hawks.

 18. Jenny Lake, Wyoming

-You're probably spotting a theme here – Jenny Lake is another charmer set at the foot of some mountains, this time the Grand Teton range in the national park of the same name.
-The vertiginous Cascade Canyon, the thundering Hidden Falls waterfall (a short hike or shuttle away) and endless alpine woodland mean there's natural spectacles aplenty, and plenty of ways to enjoy them.
+The vertiginous Cascade Canyon, the thundering Hidden Falls waterfall, and endless alpine woodland mean there's natural spectacles aplenty, and plenty of ways to enjoy them.
 Outdoorsy types can hike or boat, while the Jenny Lake Scenic Drive does exactly what it says on the tin.

 17. Lake Jocassee, South Carolina

 Lake Jocassee is another man-made beauty proving natural isn’t always best.
 This reservoir was created in 1973 and is fed by cool, clear water flowing from Appalachian mountain rivers.
-The shores are largely undeveloped, with tucked-away coves, rocky outcrops and waterfalls.
+The shores are largely undeveloped, with tucked-away coves, rocky outcrops, and waterfalls.

 Jocassee literally means 'place of the lost one' in Cherokee, which only adds to the romance of this beautiful spot.
-The 7,500-acre reservoir plunges to a maximum depth of around 300 feet (91m) and has a smattering of small islets.
+The 7,500-acre reservoir plunges to a maximum depth of around 300 feet and has a smattering of small islets.

 16. Flathead Lake, Montana

-The largest natural freshwater lake west of the Mississippi, Flathead Lake's famously clean waters are equally famous for their fishing, with perch, whitefish and trout drawing anglers from all over.
 Swimmers compare floating in the crystalline lake with flying, and the excellent visibility means that the views below the water can almost compete with the mountain vistas around the lake's shores.
 Keep your eyes peeled for wild horses and bighorn sheep.

 15. Hanging Lake, Colorado